KSP-KOS/KOS/doc/source/addons/RemoteTech.rst

 .. note::

     .. versionadded:: v1.0.2
-        kOS now supports access to connection informaion from a unified location.
+        kOS now supports access to connection information from a unified location.
         See :ref:`Connectivity Managers <connectivityManagers>` for more
         information.
 All of the previous implementation as detailed on this page remains supported.